Geography of Albania: Western Lowlands

 Except for its sea coast in the west, the western lowlands are ringed by a great arc-shaped line of mountains spreading in the north, east and south.
 The predominantly flat and regular landscape is morphologically characterized by the sea and rivers, in terms of topography and soil, and also in its climate and biodiversity.
 The region experiences mild and short winters, with low rainfalls, and long hot and dry summers.
 It is mostly dominated by the extensive Myzeqe plain, a large alluvial plain traversed by three main rivers, the Shkumbin, Seman and Vjosë.

-The Albanian Adriatic Sea Coast stretches from the mouth of the River of Buna nearby the Lake of Shkodër in the north, across the Gulf of Drin, to the Bay of Vlorë in the south.
+The Albanian Adriatic Sea Coast stretches from the mouth of the river Buna near the Lake of Shkodër in the north, across the Gulf of Drin, to the Bay of Vlorë in the south.
 The two largest coastal cities Durrës and Vlorë are located in the northern and the southern part of the region, respectively.
 The total length of the coastline is approximately 274 km, mostly of which are taken up by sandy beaches, wetlands and alluvial deposits, occurred by quaternary sediments of the main rivers of the country.

 The coastline is lined with different habitats and ecosystems, providing optimal conditions for a rich biodiversity.
 Of particular importance is the presence of numerous lagoons and ponds, representing one of the wealthiest scenery of the country, in terms of biology.
 Likely, the lagoons of Karavasta and Narta, in the immediate proximity to the sea, are among the most important ones in the Mediterranean Sea.

 While the Adriatic coast is relatively low, the Ionian coast is, with few exceptions, rugged and mountainous.
 The Albanian Ionian Sea Coast stretches from the Peninsula of Karaburun in the north, through the Albanian Riviera, to the Straits of Corfu in the south.
 The largest coastal city Sarandë is located in the southern part of the region, while smaller villages include Borsh, Dhermi, Himara, Qeparo, Piqeras, and Lukovë.
 The total length of the coastline is approximately 172 km.

 The most characteristic features of the coastline are the Ceraunian Mountains, which extend nearly 100 km along the Albanian Riviera roughly in a southeast–northwest direction.
 The region is particular fertile and known for its citrus fruits and viticulture, that has a long and special tradition in the region.
 The coastline is abundant in dolomite from the triassic period, the carbonate rocks follows with limestone from the jurassic period and bituminous schists, cretaceous porcelain and phosphate limestone.